 The frustrating part is that most of it could be recycled, but it just isn’t.

-With the current rate at which solid waste is increasing nowadays, it is expected to reach an insane 3.40 billion tonnes by 2050.
+With the current rate at which solid waste is increasing year on year, it is expected to reach an insane 3.40 billion tonnes by 2050.
+That’s a 70% increase, and shows the rapid rate that we are still polluting, despite the extreme warnings.
 It’s a scary amount.

 Land pollution doesn’t just take up space and contaminates the Earth, it also causes plenty of health hazards to humans.
 Skin problems, respiratory problems, birth defects, and much more.